 - oesterreich.gv.at: select “Standesamt” in the drop-down menu and enter either zip code (“Postleitzahl”) or name of the city (“Ort”)

 We recommend that you contact the Standesamt in question directly.
 Divorce decrees should be applied for at the court where the divorce took place.

 PLEASE NOTE: Since November 2014, the request can be made to any Matriculation Office (“Standesamt”) in Austria.

 Documents that must be obtained from a U.S. State

 Vital Records are documents such as birth, death or marriage certificates.
 In the U.S., state, county or city governments, depending on location, usually hold such records.
 Here is some information to assist you in obtaining copies of such records.

 Note: For your U.S. document to be accepted by the Austrian authorities, for example if you plan to get married, they also require that you provide an Apostille.
-This document gives you specific instructions on how to obtain the Apostille.

 Fee-based on-line services that help obtain records

 - One such service is VitalChek (800-255-2414), which allows you to request birth, death, and marriage certificates online, by phone, or by fax.

 - Another service called U.S. Birth Certificate.net can help you obtain or amend a Consular Report of Birth Abroad, in addition to obtaining a birth certificate.
 You must have a physical street address to use this service (no APO’s, FPO’s, or PO Boxes).